 Section 17.
-Registration Cards; Preparation and Distribution.-
+Registration Cards; Preparation and Distribution .---

-(a) For the purpose of registering the qualified electors of each borough, town or township, the commission shall prepare registration cards, serially numbered, in duplicate, and containing spaces for entering the information required by section eighteen of this act, and the following affidavit:
+(a) For the purpose of registering the qualified electors of each city of the second class, city of the second class A, city of the third class, borough, town or township, the commission shall prepare registration cards. serially numbered, in duplicate, and containing spaces for entering the information required by section eighteen and section eighteen and one-tenth of this act, and either the following affidavit or the affidavit prescribed in section eighteen and one-tenth, as the case may be: